CRYPTO-KU/BrowserCryptoLib/README.md

 - Note: The above links are not yet initialized.

-browser-crypto-lib is a lightweight and modular JavaScript library providing cryptographic utilities in the browser and Node.js environments.
+browser-crypto-lib is a portable and modular JavaScript library providing cryptographic utilities in the browser and Node.js environments.
 It focuses on ease of use and performance testing.
 It serves as a wrapper for other libraries when applicable, and implements some other functionality.

 browser-crypto-lib should only be used for proof of concept and research applications.
 The code must be reviewed by security experts for security reliant applications.